MarcoEidinger/readmetest/README.md

 ***

-This project is the **SwiftUI implementation of the SAP Fiori for iOS Design Language**, and is meant to augment and in some cases replace the UIKit-based implementation contained in the SAPFiori framework of the [SAP Cloud Platform SDK for iOS](https://developers.sap.com/topics/cloud-platform-sdk-for-ios.html).
+This project is the SwiftUI implementation of the SAP Fiori for iOS Design Language, and is meant to augment and in some cases replace the UIKit-based implementation contained in the SAPFiori framework of the [SAP Cloud Platform SDK for iOS](https://developers.sap.com/topics/cloud-platform-sdk-for-ios.html).

 > This project is in development, and should not yet be used productively.